kristopher/github_greasemonkey/README.md

 To install, you should simply [click this link](http://cloud.github.com/downloads/kristopher/github_greasemonkey/github_greasemonkey.user.js).

+(That is, assuming you have [GreaseMonkey](https://addons.mozilla.org/en-US/firefox/addon/748) installed.)

 This script is still in heavy development.
-When it reaches some sort of slow-down or final-release state, it will get pushed to userscripts.org.
+When it reaches some sort of slow-down or final-release state, it will get pushed to [userscripts.org](http://userscripts.org/).